mchorse/reads/content/blockbuster-changelog.md

     * `blockbuster/textures/entity/eye_masks/` are eyes masks that allow erasing 2 and 1 pixel high eye holes with multi-skin
     * `blockbuster/textures/entity/skin_masks/` are skin masks (by Silverx) that allow erasing body parts on Minecraft player skins
     * `blockbuster/textures/entity/mchorse/` are McHorse's eyes, head and skin textures
+    * `blockbuster/textures/entity/pixel.png` is a white pixel that can be used with image morph for glow effects (use the color filter to change the color of the pixel)
 * Changed shape keys' relative option to be enabled by default
 * Fixed shape keys incorrectly calculating after morph merging
 * Fixed OBJ files not being copied when duplicating a model (reported by SergiDPlay)